Difference Between Inline vs Block

 Head to Head Comparison between Inline vs Block (Infographics)

 Below are the top comparisons between Inline vs Block.

 Let us discuss some key differences between Inline vs Block in the following points:

-- Block elements are within the body of HTML that has both inline elements and other elements whereas we cannot call inline elements as block elements.
+- Block elements are within the HTML body that has both inline elements and other elements, whereas we cannot call inline elements as block elements.
 CSS properties are used to change the element from inline to block or otherwise.
 It also helps not to display the element at all.

-- Block elements are kind of blocks where there are many elements in a line itself.
-While inline elements takes up the space of an entire line and there will be only one line within the space width.
+- Block elements are a kind of blocks where there are many elements in a line itself.
+While inline elements take up the space of an entire line and there will be only one line within the space width.

 - Inline elements do not respect the top and bottom margins but only the left and right and also consider the padding.
 While block elements respect left, right, top, bottom margins and padding.